KiandaBPM/KiandaBPM.github.io/form-designer.md

 Custom fields section provides access to fields that are built for extensibility of Kianda capabilities.
 It is particularly useful in those situations where existing fields or rules will not provide the required functionality.

-Custom fields have the purpose of providing a user interface for end users.
+Custom fields have the purpose of providing a user interface for end-users.
 If you need to build "an action" then you should use a custom rule widget.

 It allows a developer to build a reusable component that would then be used by process designers in real processes.